 The taxable amount of interest is determined by deducting a specified exempt amount from the gross amounts received or accrued.
-The specified exemption for the sum of interest for the 2013 year of assessment is R22 800 where the individual is below the age of 65 and R33 000 where the individual is 65 years of age or older.
+The specified exemption for the sum of interest for the 2014 year of assessment is R23 800 for individuals below the age of 65 and R34 500 for individuals 65 years of age or older.

-This means that an individual younger than age 65 who receives interest from a South African bank will only qualify as a provisional taxpayer for the 2013 year of assessment if the total interest received exceeds R42 800 (R22 800 + R20 000).
+This means that an individual younger than age 65 who receives interest from a South African bank will only qualify as a provisional taxpayer for the 2014 year of assessment if the total interest received exceeds R43 800 (R23 800 + R20 000).

-An individual who is 65 years of age or older is exempt from paying provisional tax if his or her taxable income for the 2013 year of assessment -
+An individual who is 65 years of age or older is exempt from paying provisional tax if that individual's taxable income for the 2014 year of assessment -